erandime/Customer-Churn-Prediction/README.md

 - EDA also revealed strong churn associations:

-- - Numerical: Tenure, MonthlyCharges, TotalCharges
+  - Numerical: Tenure, MonthlyCharges, TotalCharges

-- - Categorical: Contract, InternetService, PaymentMethod
+  - Categorical: Contract, InternetService, PaymentMethod.

-Weak predictors such as Gender and PhoneService were removed before modeling.
+  - Weak predictors such as Gender and PhoneService were removed before modeling.

 - Random Forest delivered the highest accuracy and precision, supporting cost-effective retention strategies.
 XGBoost yielded highest recall and F1-score, excelling at identifying more churners.